Reviewed on May 17, 2026 · By North York Guide Editorial

 Bonjuk4841 Yonge St #119 (Yonge Sheppard Centre), North York.
 The first Korean franchise to surpass 1,000 locations globally, specializing in juk (Korean porridge).
 Seafood and abalone porridge are the signatures.
 Excellent for a light, warming meal.

 Nak Won Korean Restaurant5594 Yonge St, North York (not to be confused with Nakwon Kisa).
-DoorDash reviewers call the jajangmyeon "tastes like homemade." blogTO: "takes a while to get a table here on a Saturday night, but it's worth the wait."
+DoorDash reviewers call the jajangmyeon "tastes like homemade," and it draws weekend table waits despite a no-frills room.
 Dishes $17.99–$23.99.

 Bakery Gateau Korean pastries